-Research Associate Professor, Decision, Operations & Information Technologies
+Associate Research Professor & Executive Director, Decision, Operations & Information Technologies

-Bailey's research and teaching interests span issues in telecommunications, economics, and public policy with an emphasis on the economics of the Internet.
+Joseph Bailey's research and teaching interests span issues in telecommunications, economics, and public policy with an emphasis on the economics of the Internet.
 This area includes an identification of the existing public policies, technologies, and market opportunities that promote the benefits of interoperability.
 Bailey is currently studying issues related to the economics of electronic commerce and how the Internet changes competition and supply chain management.
 He is the executive director for the QUEST program at the University of Maryland.

 Dr. Gilad Chen

-Ralph J. Tyser Professor of Organizational Behavior and Chair, Management and Organization
+Ralph J. Tyser Professor of Organizational Behavior, Management and Organization

 Dr. P.K.
 Kannan

-Ralph J. Tyser Professor of Marketing Science and Chair, Marketing Department
+Ralph J. Tyser Professor of Marketing Science, Marketing

 Dr. Alexander J. Triantis